ExampleWasTakenStudios/horizon/docs/logging.md

 As is common in modern logging solutions, the system uses transports to send logs to various places.

-Transports express interest in a log level by exposing a property `maxLevel`.
-Any log event with a level higher that `maxLevel` is not forwarded to the transport by the logging instance.
+Transports express interest in a log level by exposing a `maxLevel` property.
+Any log event with a level higher than `maxLevel` is not forwarded to the transport by the logging instance.

 ### Creation
 Transports are created by extending the [`BaseTransport.ts`](../src/logging/transports/BaseTransport.ts) class.